jesper-olsen/decision_tree/README.md

           Maximum depth of the tree (None = unlimited) --min-samples-split <MIN_SAMPLES_SPLIT>
-          Minimum number of samples required to split a node [default: 2] -h, --help
+          Minimum number of samples required to split a node [default: 2] -t, --target-column <TARGET_COLUMN>
+          Target column - the class to predict.
+By default the last column -h, --help
           Print help
   -V, --version